Key Takeaways

 Why IGRA Matters Today

 IGRA remains the bedrock of tribal economic independence.
-Across the country, tribal gaming generates more than $40 billion in annual revenue, funding healthcare, education, infrastructure, law enforcement, and cultural preservation programs that would otherwise depend entirely on often-insufficient federal funding.
-In Oklahoma, tribal gaming operations employ tens of thousands of people and generate economic activity that ripples throughout the state economy.
+Across the country, tribal gaming generates tens of billions of dollars in annual revenue, funding healthcare, education, infrastructure, law enforcement, and cultural preservation programs that would otherwise depend heavily on federal funding.
+In Oklahoma, tribal gaming operations employ thousands of people and generate economic activity that ripples throughout the state economy.

 But IGRA was drafted in 1988, before the internet, before mobile betting, and before the sports betting revolution triggered by the Supreme Court's 2018 decision in Murphy v.
 NCAA.
 Today's gaming landscape raises questions that IGRA's drafters never anticipated.
 Does a bet placed on a mobile device physically located off tribal land but processed through a server on tribal land "occur" on tribal land for IGRA purposes?
 Can existing compacts be interpreted to authorize sports betting, or do new compact provisions need to be negotiated?
-How do emerging technologies like blockchain-based gaming and artificial intelligence-powered systems fit within IGRA's classification structure?
+In Oklahoma, sports betting remains a legislative and compact-negotiation issue rather than a live, generally authorized market.

 These questions will shape the next decade of Indian gaming — and the answers will determine whether IGRA's framework adapts to modern gaming or becomes an obstacle that requires congressional action to update.
 For tribal leaders, gaming commissioners, and industry partners, understanding IGRA's structure is essential for navigating both current operations and future strategy.